Dan Wells (racing driver): Karting

-He competed in 11 Senior Rotax kart races in the South of the United Kingdom - setting a fastest lap in a field of 24 in his first ever race at Clay Pigeon.
+Wells competed in eleven Senior Rotax kart races in the South of the United Kingdom - setting a fastest lap in a field of 24 in his first ever race at Clay Pigeon.

 Formula Ford

-In 2010 Wells graduated to Formula Ford 1600.
-Together with engineer John Percy - who ran him out of a single trailer - Wells took five class poles and five class wins in seven race weekends.
+In 2010, Wells graduated to Formula Ford 1600.
+Together with engineer John Percy - who ran him out of a single trailer - he took five class poles and five class wins in seven race weekends.

-This brought him to the attention of the Racing Steps Foundation for their 2010 Formula Renault UK Winter Cup shoot-out.
+This brought Wells to the attention of the Racing Steps Foundation for their 2010 Formula Renault UK Winter Cup shoot-out.
 Wells graduated to Formula Renault UK in late 2010, taking part in the 2010 Formula Renault UK Winter Cup.

-Wells finished 5th in his first ever race weekend, lapping a tenth of a second off experienced team mate Alex Lynn.
+Wells finished fifth in his first ever race weekend, lapping a tenth of a second off experienced teammate Alex Lynn.
 In the second weekend, Wells suffered incidents and mechanical failures, coming away with a best result of 11th.

 Formula Renault

 Wells joined the 2011 Formula Renault UK championship with Atech Reid GP from Round 3.
-He finished 10th in the overall in the standings, 22 shy of 7th place, with a best result of 4th at Rockingham and Brands Hatch.
+He finished tenth in the overall in the standings, 22 shy of seventh place, with a best result of 4th at Rockingham and Brands Hatch.

-In the Formula Renault UK Final Series, he scored three podiums in six races, with a best result of 2nd at Snetterton.
-He emerged as Vice Champion of the series, never finishing outside the top 6 beating Red Bull and McLaren backed drivers.
+In the Formula Renault UK Final Series, Wells scored three podiums in six races, with a best result of second at Snetterton.
+He emerged as Vice Champion of the series, never finishing outside the top-six beating Red Bull and McLaren backed drivers.
 Over the winter, Wells worked to secure the necessary budget for a 2012 Formula Renault UK seat.
-However, in March 2012 it was announced that Formula Renault UK series would not take place in 2012.
+However, in March 2012, it was announced that Formula Renault UK series would not take place in 2012.